"What a wonderful painter you are!! With an intensely poetic mind and integrity." -FS

 He studied painting at the University at Albany (NY).
 Since 1993 when he first began showing, David has had or participated in over one hundred fifty local, regional, and national exhibitions.
 He has shown in New York, Chicago, on Cape Cod and Martha’s Vineyard in Massachusetts, and in Fairfield, Connecticut, and of course throughout upstate New York.
-His oil paintings, giclée prints, and reproductions are found in private and corporate collections across the United States, as well as in the permanent collection of the Schenectady (NY) Museum, and in England.
-Arsenault has also served as an exhibition juror, conducted painting demonstrations and critiques, published articles, and is a current member and former co-director of the Oakroom Artists, one of the United States oldest membership-by-invitation artist association.
+His oil paintings, giclée prints, and reproductions are found in private and corporate collections all across the United States, as well as in England, France, and Switzerland, and in the permanent collection of the Schenectady (NY) Museum.
+Arsenault has also served as an exhibition juror, conducted painting demonstrations and critiques, published articles, and is a juried member of the Rockport Art Association & Museum (2015).
+He is also former co-director of the Schenectady New York Oakroom Artists, one of the oldest membership-by-invitation artist associations in the United States.

 He and his wife Rev. Sue Koehler-Arsenault relocated to the seaside town of Rockport, Massachusetts in November 2014; on March 27, 2015 they opened The Art of David Arsenault Gallery at 26 Bearskin Neck.
 The Gallery relocated to 8 Dock Square in Rockport on December 1, 2016.
 You can follow David and the gallery on Facebook at his page, The Art of David Arsenault, and on Instagram.